mahbubcseju/Rasa_Japanese/README.md

    rasa init --no-prompt

    ```
+   if you find any error like " rasa.core.trackers  - Tried to set non existent slot 'name'.
+Make sure you added all your slots to your domain file.", then please remove all the data inside rasa/data/* directory.

 - Then add the Japanese language tokenizer in the path "rasa/rasa/nlu/japanese_tokenizer.py".
 I have added the file in "rasa/rasa/nlu/japanese_tokenizer.py" path.
 - Add JapaneseTokenizer component class in /rasa/rasa/nlu/registry.py.